 Students are given immediate feedback on all class work and tests.
 Scores and dates are recorded on individual prescription sheets.
-The TABE and the GED ReadyTM practice tests determine individual progress and readiness for the GED® Test.
+The Basic Skills Assessment, and GED ReadyTM practice tests determine individual progress and readiness for the GED® Test.
 Instructors will also monitor the student's progress toward the successful transition to postsecondary.